 Another big growing process for Avant was going from being a high school star to not being able to play right away in college.
 Those early experiences helped Avant develop into the team leader he ultimately came to be.
 He especially remembers having to be on the bench for his first-ever college game, when the University of Washington visited the Big House, and how that helped his growth.
 "I started to look around at the fans, I started to look around and the team and I was sitting in the back, and I looked around and everybody was having a good time -- and that day, it truly made me realize what Michigan was about.
 It took me down, it humbled me.
 It taught me how to be a Michigan man instead of Jason Avant."

-’s lasers.
-"It's a good thing," he said. " If you can catch that ball, I'm pretty sure you can catch almost anything, except maybe
+Another key part of his preparation for the next level was catching Chad Henne's lasers.
+"It's a good thing," he said. " If you can catch that ball, I'm pretty sure you can catch almost anything, except maybe Brett Favre."

 There is no doubt Avant will always be a Michigan man.
 He still has regular contact with Braylon Edwards who has advised him on the pre-draft process.
 So will this April's Spring Game attendees be treated to Michigan's next wide receiver draftee in a bright pink shirt?